seek-oss/github-merged-pr-buildkite-plugin/README.md

 ```

 ## Trigger Mode
-In `trigger` mode the plugin should only be specified on one step, to prevent triggering multiple builds.
+In `trigger` mode the plugin should only be specified on one step, to prevent triggering builds multiple times in a pipeline.
+When `update_prs` is set to `true` in this mode, pipelines on the default branch (e.g. `master`) will trigger new builds on all PR branches that still exist in the repository.
+If `oldest_pr` is set, any PR with an issue number lower than specified will be ignored when triggering new builds.

 ```yml
 steps: